Numerical studies on the self-similar collapse of the alpha-patches problem: The numerical method

-Once ${\bf f} ({\bf x})$ in Eq. (\ref{aut}) is conveniently approached we are ready to apply the 4$^{th}$ order Runge-Kutta method to step forward ${\bf x}$.
-Following the methodology developed in \cite{DM2} every time step the nodes are redistributed on the contour to guarantee its optimal representation.
-This means that the numerical method will not track individual trajectories, but the whole contour.
-The relocation of points is done as follows.
-For each node assume a local density
+Once ${\bf f} ({\bf x})$ in Eq. (\ref{aut}) is conveniently approached, we are ready to apply the 4$^{th}$ order Runge-Kutta method to step forward ${\bf x}$.
+At every time step the nodes are redistributed on the contour to guarantee its optimal representation.
+This means that the numerical method will not track individual trajectories, but rather the whole contour. {The relocation of points is performed according to the methodology reported in \cite{DM2}, which is reviewed in the Appendix.}